-Communications: It is vital for all MCSAP personnel to be able to be contacted or have access to reliable a communication line at all times.
-The cellular contract is nearing expiration and new contract as well as units will need to be acquired.
-The communications cost is inclusive of cell phone services, cell phone units, LAN lines, radio services, internet and DSL access and Safety Net services.
+Communications: The communications cost is inclusive of cell phone services, LAN lines, radio services, internet and DSL access and Safety Net services.

 Utilities: The assigned MCSAP office will be billed for utility and water expenses.
 With the CNMI utility rate one of the highest in the nation, funding is extremely important to allow administrative personnel as well as enforcement officers to perform its effectively and efficiently.
 Charges for utilities are an estimate of the office space provided to the MCSAP.